An Unsupervised Machine Learning to Optimize Hybrid Quantum Noise Clusters for Gaussian Quantum Channel: System Model for the Quantum Communication Channel

 \subsection{Quantum Transmitted Signal Model}

-For the transmitted signal model, let us consider a Gaussian distributed signal for the continuous-variable (CV) system.
-Mathematically, a state is Gaussian if its distribution function in phase or its density operator in the Fock space is Gaussian.
-Examples of Gaussian functions are well-known p.d.f. of Normal distribution, Wigner function, etc. Important quantum information processing experiments are done with quantum light, described as Gaussian distributed.
-In our model, the input quantum signal $X$ in terms of qubits is in a Gaussian state, and it can be characterized by the scalar random variable $X$ having a Gaussian distribution with parameters $\mu_{X}$ and $\sigma_{X}$, \(X~ \sim \mathcal{N} (x;\mu_{X},\,\sigma_{X}^{2}) \) the p.d.f. $f_{X}$ of $X$ can be expressed as,
+For the transmitted signal model, let us consider a Gaussian distributed signal for the \ac{CV} system.
+Mathematically, a state is Gaussian if its distribution function in phase or its density operator in the Fock space is Gaussian \cite{mouli2024}.
+Examples of Gaussian functions are well-known \ac{p.d.f.} of Normal distribution, Wigner function, etc. Important quantum information processing experiments are done with quantum light, described as Gaussian distributed \cite{cerf2007quantum, fox2006quantum}.
+In our model, the input quantum signal $X$ in terms of qubits is in a Gaussian state, and it can be characterized by the scalar random variable $X$ having a Gaussian distribution with parameters $\mu_{X}$ and $\sigma_{X}$, \(X~ \sim \mathcal{N} (x;\mu_{X},\,\sigma_{X}^{2}) \) the \ac{p.d.f.} $f_{X}$ of $X$ can be expressed as \cite{mouli2024,chakraborty2024hybridquantumnoiseapproximation}, $f_{X}(x)=\frac{1}{\sigma_{X}\sqrt{2\pi}}e^{-\frac{1}{2}\big(\frac{x-\mu_{X}}{\sigma_{X}}\big)^2 }$, where $\mu_{X}$ and $\sigma_{X}$ are the distribution's mean and standard deviation (s.d.).